megemann/megemann.github.io/src/content/blog-drafts/Hyperband.md

-# Hyperband Blog - Revise Title
+# From Theory to Code: My Hyperband Sampler for Optuna

 add IMAGE

-**Date:** May 22, 2025
+> **Date:** May 22, 2025
 **Author:** Austin Fairbanks
 **Tags:** Machine Learning, PyTorch, TensorFlow, Keras, Deep Learning, AI
 **Reading Time:** 12 min read

 ## What is HP Tuning and HP Optimization?

-Hyperparameter tuning is the process of selecting and refining hyperparameters to improve the performance of a machine learning model.
+**Hyperparameter tuning** is the process of selecting and refining hyperparameters to improve the performance of a machine learning model.
 It ranges from choosing the value of k in k-nearest neighbors, which defines the neighborhood size, to configuring the architecture of artificial neural networks, including parameters like layer count, learning rate, batch size, and activation functions.
-Effective hyperparameter tuning is crucial for producing high-quality, reliable model outputs.
-Basic tuning usually involves manual trial and error approaches or an elementary algorithm, like a small-scale grid search.
-Overall, the goal is to find a model with **sufficient predictive performance**.
+Overall, whether it be through manual trial and error or a simple elementary algorithm, the goal of tuning is to find a model with **sufficient predictive performance**.

 **Hyperparameter Optimization** (HPO) is a systematic, automated approach to improving machine learning model performance by identifying the most effective hyperparameter combinations.
-It leverages advanced search strategies, such as **Bayesian Optimization**, **Random Search,** or other emerging algorithms, to maximize model performance within user-defined constraints.
+Building on basic tuning, it leverages advanced search strategies, such as **Bayesian Optimization**, **Random Search,** or other emerging algorithms, to maximize model performance within user-defined constraints.

 To aid in systematic hyperparameter optimization, a variety of frameworks and libraries provide *black box strategies* that streamline the search-space exploration.
 These platforms implement the abstractions of search algorithms and enable optimization without needing extensive knowledge.
 Popular examples include:
-1. Optuna – A lightweight framework focused on dynamic sampling and pruning strategies.
+1. **Optuna** – A lightweight framework focused on dynamic sampling and pruning strategies.
-2. Keras Tuner – Designed for seamless integration with TensorFlow and neural networks.
+2. **Keras Tuner** – Designed for seamless integration with TensorFlow and neural networks.
-3. HyperOpt – Offers support for Bayesian optimization and distributed search.
+3. **HyperOpt** – Offers support for Bayesian optimization and distributed search.

-For a reference on usage of some of these frameworks, please reference my HPO MANUAL on my github.
+For a reference on usage of some of these frameworks, please reference my **HPO MANUAL** on my github.

 ## What is Hyperband?

-**Hyperband** is a hyperparameter optimization algorithm based on the *n-armed bandit problem*, designed to efficiently allocate resources while balancing *exploration and exploitation*.
-The most intuitive way to visualize its strategy is through a tournament-style competition: Imagine you're watching your favorite tournament (whether in athletics, esports, or your favorite board game) and two teams face off against each other in winner takes all match.
-The winning team usually then advances to the next *rung* in the bracket, earning more time and *resources* to prove themselves.
+**Hyperband** is an optimization algorithm based on the popular *n-armed bandit problem*, designed to efficiently allocate resources while balancing *exploration and exploitation*.
+I know it may sound intimidating right now, but it really comes down to a few simple principles, so stick with me for a little.

+ Imagine you're watching your favorite tournament (whether in athletics, esports, or your favorite board game) and two teams face off against each other in winner takes all match.
+The winning team usually then advances to the next *rung* in the bracket, earning more time and *resources* to prove themselves for the championship.

 Hyperband follows a similar fundamental structure, with a few optimization-based changes.
 Firstly, instead of teams, it evaluates configurations, promoting the top performers at each stage.
 Once promoted, the selected configurations receive additional *resources* to continue their model training, while the weaker contenders are eliminated early.
 This strategy enables Hyperband to eliminate unpromising trails quickly, avoiding wasted resources and focusing effort where it counts the most.

 [![sankeymatic-20250625-220017-1200x1200.png](https://i.postimg.cc/VvZvB30R/sankeymatic-20250625-220017-1200x1200.png)](https://postimg.cc/WqrssYnF)

-After establishing the bracket structure and elimination method, Hyperband faces a key question: how should the brackets be populated with configurations, and how do we decide which ones deserve final selection?
+After establishing the bracket structure and configuration pruning method, Hyperband faces a key question: how should the brackets be populated with configurations, and how to decide when and which ones deserve more resources?

-At each rung, a *promotion* means allocating more resources to a winning configurations.
-Because “resources” in practice can mean training time, dataset size, or number of epochs, Hyperband lets users specify a starting value, an ending value, and a strategy for scaling between them.
-This creates flexibilty for defining how aggressive configurations should be eliminated.

 Think of it like designing a tournament where teams compete in a few best-of-five matchups rather than a single-elimination bracket.
-While you may not be able to host as many teams, the extended series improve your confidence that the winning team truly earned its spot.
-This structure mirrors how Hyperband enablers users to adjust the tradeoff between **exploration** (many teams, but eliminate quickly) and **exploitation** (few teams, but evaluate thoroughly) through parameter assignment.
+While you may not be able to host as many teams, the extended series could improve your confidence that the winning team truly earned its spot.
+This dilema mirrors how Hyperband needs to address the tradeoff between **exploration** (many teams, but eliminate quickly) and **exploitation** (few teams, but evaluate thoroughly) through parameter assignment.

-In fact, under the hood, Hyperband not only provides a flexible bracket structure, but actually generates multiple bracket schedules rather than relying on a single, fixed configuration.
-Each bracket varies in its approach, enabling a blend of **exploratory** and **explotiative** strategies to effectively assess a problem space.
+Instead of deciding on a single, fixed approach, Hyperband opts to generate numerous indepedent brackets.
+Each one varies in its resource allocation approach, enabling a blend of **exploratory** and **explotiative** strategies to effectively assess a problem space.
 - Exploitative brackets run fewer trials with high resource budgets from the start.
 Since each trial runs to completion, there's little early elimination, meaning fewer combinations may be explored, favoring depth over diversity.
 - Exploratory brackets start with low resources and many trials, aggressively pruning early-stage models to allocate more resources to the most promising candidates later on.

 By balancing exploratory and exploitative strategies, Hyperband delivers reliable performance across diverse optimization landscapes, allocating resources with not only high flexibility, but also precision.

 [![image.png](https://i.postimg.cc/HL3gyby0/image.png)](https://postimg.cc/677gs2zT)

+Lastly, because “resources” in practice can represent training time, dataset size, or number of epochs, Hyperband lets users set a starting value, an ending value, and a strategy for scaling between them.
+Additionally, because developers have a wide variety of resource budgets, Hyperband also exposes a parameter that controls the aggressiveness of elimination, and in-turn decides the number of brackets that Hyperband will construct.
+This flexibilty through defined constraints allows for adaptation to any desired search space.

 ## My Implementation